itmeeekshita/Smart-Lighting-System/README.md

 Security Systems : Illuminate areas when motion is detected at night.
 Energy Saving : Prevent unnecessary power consumption by ensuring lights are only on when needed.
 ## Future Improvements
 WiFi Connectivity : Integrate an ESP8266 or ESP32 module to enable remote monitoring and control via a smartphone app.
 Advanced Threshold Adjustment : Allow dynamic adjustment of the light threshold (Frequency) through a potentiometer or mobile app.
 Data Logging : Log sensor data to an SD card or cloud platform for analysis.
-Multi-Zone Control : Expand the system to control multiple bulbs in different zones
+Multi-Zone Control : Expand the system to control multiple bulbs in different zones.